 III.
 Impression Taking

-After tooth preparation, your dentist will take impressions of the treated tooth as well as neighbouring teeth.
+After tooth preparation, your emergency dentist in columbus, ohio will take impressions of the treated tooth as well as neighbouring teeth.
 These impressions serve as a blueprint for creating a custom-fitted crown that perfectly matches your natural teeth.
 The impressions are then sent to a dental laboratory, where skilled technicians craft the crown with precision.

 IV.
 Temporary Crown Placement